pavankumargoli/Machine-Learning-Featurization/README.md

 ## Objective

-This project is focused to aoolied technicques like BAG OF WORDS, Bi-Grams and n-Grams, TF-IDF, Word2Vec, Converting text into vectors using wAvg W2V, TFIDF-W2V, Avg W2v, TFIDF weighted W2v
+This project is focused on applying TSNE and implement the techniques like BAG OF WORDS, Bi-Grams and n-Grams, TF-IDF, Word2Vec, Converting text into vectors using wAvg W2V, TFIDF-W2V, Avg W2v, TFIDF weighted W2v